2430 A.D.

-2430 A.D. is a science fiction short story by the American writer Isaac Asimov.
+"2430 A.D." is a science fiction short story by the American writer Isaac Asimov.
 It first appeared in the October 1970 issue of Think, the IBM house magazine, and was reprinted in Asimov's 1975 collection Buy Jupiter and Other Stories.

-Early in 1970 the author was commissioned by Think to write a story based on a quotation by writer and social commentator J. B. Priestley:
+Early in 1970 the author was commissioned by Think to write a story based on a quotation by writer and social commentator J. B. Priestley from his 1957 book Thoughts in the Wilderness: